pingcap/docs/sql-statements/sql-statement-load-data.md

 > **Warning:**
 >
-> For TiDB v7.0.0, the new features and parameters are experimental.
+> The new features and parameters are experimental.
 It is not recommended to use it in a production environment.

 <CustomContent platform="tidb-cloud">